a-riceeater/ExtendAHand/README.md

 ## What we learned

-I learned new ways of storing stuff with SQL (using arrays in a value)
+I learned new ways of storing stuff with SQL (using arrays in a value).

+I also used more dynamic pages instead of static pages.

 ## What's next for ExtendAHand